YusukeAkamatsu0925/Semi-MVBGM/README.md

   year={2020}
 }
 ```
-If you use the code for MVBGM, please cite the following paper in addition the above paper.
+If you use the code for MVBGM, please cite the following paper in addition to the above paper.
 ```
 @inproceedings{akamatsu2019estimating,
   title={Estimating Viewed Image Categories from fMRI Activity via Multi-view Bayesian Generative Model},